privacyguides/privacyguides.org/docs/about/jobs/content-creator.md

 - Researching new topics to cover.
 - Regular, daily posting to text-based social media platforms like Mastodon.
 - Regular posting of highly educational video content to social media platforms.
-- Compiling news sources for and hosting a weekly news recap (livestreamed) podcast on our YouTube channel on a regular schedule.
+- Compiling news sources for and hosting a weekly news recap (livestreamed) podcast on our YouTube channel.
 - Regularly communicating with the Privacy Guides committee and other team members.

 This is a highly individualized role, and we are extremely interested in hearing your ideas on how you’ll find success and make this role your own.
-You will be responsible for handling virtually every aspect of this role without regular guidance, so being highly self-motivated is a must.
+You will be responsible for handling virtually every aspect of this role without regular supervision, so being highly self-motivated is a must.

+As a guideline, we expect your video output to be roughly 1 video and 1 *This Week In Privacy* livestream per week, since we think most videos which meet our quality standards will be a multi-day process to research and script, in addition to a day for recording and editing.
+We realize some videos can be completed more quickly, while others may take multiple weeks or longer before publishing.
+You will be empowered to use your best judgement and prioritize your work accordingly.

 Job requirements: